-Your degree course in Biochemistry is delivered in three stages, each of which comprises one year of full-time study, or two years of part-time study, during which you must follow modules to the value of 120 national credits.
+Your degree course in Biochemistry with a Year in Industry is delivered in four stages, each of which, apart from the year in industry, comprises one year of full-time study, during which you must follow modules to the value of 120 national credits.
 The curriculum is based around a core of mandatory modules and the course offers a strong foundation in Stages one and two, which cover the requirements of the benchmarking statements in molecular aspects of biology (including biochemistry).

 Stage one provides a set of mandatory modules (totalling 105 credits) that seek to provide the necessary grounding for the study of the subject at degree level, with appropriate Chemistry and Biochemistry subjects in addition to an introduction to Genetics, Cell Biology and Physiology.
-You will also select one optional module, to the value of 15 credits, which provides the option to include either an Introduction to Human Physiology or a module on the Green Planet: Plants and Our Future.
+You will also select one optional module, to the value of 15 credits, which provides the option to include Introductory Animal Physiology and Introduction to Human Physiology or a module on the Green Planet: Plants and Our Future.
 Stage one includes a strong element of laboratory training, with practical work in all modules, as well as providing support with the skills necessary for the study of biological sciences.
 In Stage two you take 75 credits in more advanced Biochemistry and Molecular Biology modules building on the foundations laid in the first year and providing a basis for the study of the research led specialist options in Stage three.
-Again, the modules all include a substantial element of laboratory training that prepares you for the selection and implementation of the individual research project in Stage three.
+Again, the modules all include a substantial element of laboratory training that prepares you for the selection and implementation of the individual research project in Stage four.
 There are 30 credits of optional modules, allowing you to concentrate on biochemistry or to diversify into other areas depending on your interests.
-You will also take a 15-credit module on Professional Skills and Employability to help prepare you for stage 3 as well as for post-graduate employment.
-Stage three allows for increasing specialisation, with the major focus being on areas of the subject relevant to Biochemistry.
-In addition to the individual research project and two 15 credit mandatory modules, you will select your remaining modules (to the value of 60 credits) from a list of options, thus allowing you to select from modules that reflect the research interests of internal staff, who are specialists in their field.
-The final year project is regarded as your graduate capstone experience, as it is the culmination of your training in experimental design, research techniques, data analysis and presentation.
-The Biochemistry cou
+You will also take a 15-credit module on Professional Skills and Employability to help prepare you for the Year in Industry as well as post-graduate employment.
+In Stage three you spend a year in a relevant placement setting, to gain valuable experience in the workplace.
+The assessment from this year in industry counts as 30 credits which, for the purposes of award classification, is counted in the final stage.
+Stage four allows for increasing specialisation, with the major focus being on areas of the subject relevant to Biochemistry.
+In addition to the individual research project and two 15 credit mandatory modules, you will select your remaining modules (to the value of 60 credits) from a list of options, thus allowing you to select from modules that refl

-The course provides a comprehensive treatment of modern animal, plant and microbial biochemistry, molecular biology and chemistry pertinent to the Biosciences.
+The course provides a comprehensive treatment of modern animal, plant and microbial biochemistry, including molecular biology and chemistry pertinent to the Biosciences.
 The course involves training in a variety of practical techniques and skills relevant to research in biochemistry.
 The system is also flexible and allows you to transfer to other degree streams within the Department up to the start of the second term, or indeed to other Molecular Bioscience degrees up to the start of the second year.
-You can also take up to 30 credits from outside the Department of Biological Sciences, but within other Science Departments, during stage two/three.
+You can also take up to 30 credits from outside the Department of Biological Sciences, but within other Science Departments, during stage two or four.
 Options are selected in consultation with your Personal Tutor and the Director of Teaching/Department Lead in UG Education.